Emar: Hittite period

+Classical Age

+Roman period

 The site remained desolate at the unstable eastern borders of the Roman Empire, resettled nearby as Barbalissos.
 In 253, it was the site of the Battle of Barbalissos between the Sassanid Persians under Shapur I and Roman troops.
-Its Byzantine history can be followed at Barbalissos.

 Archaeology

 The initial salvage excavations in advance of the rising waters of the Syrian Tabqa Dam project impounding Lake El Assad were undertaken by two French teams, in 1972-76, under the direction of Jean-Claude Margueron.

 Late Bronze Age temple

 Excavations revealed a temple area comprising the sanctuaries of the weather god Ba’al and possibly of his consort Astarte of the Late Bronze Age (thirteenth and early twelfth century BC).

 Cuneiform tablets

 After the conclusion of the French excavations the site was left unguarded and was systematically looted, bringing many cuneiform tablets onto the antiquities gray market stripped of their context.
 In 1992, the Syrian Directorate-General of Antiquities and Museums took charge of the site, and a fresh series of campaigns revealed earlier strata, of the Middle and Early Bronze Ages (second half of the third millennium and the first half of the second millennium BC) the Imar that was mentioned in the archives of Mari and elsewhere.
 Beginning in 1996, the Syrian effort was joined by a team from the University of Tübingen Germany.